Blandianson/Halo_calendar/README.md

 ------SCRIPT------

 $.getScript("http://localhost/halo/Public/all_js.js",function(){
-    var columnMeasureValue = 4; //use 4
-    calendarShow(JSON.stringify(prism.pane.rows), "#chart", columnMeasureValue);
+    var columnMeasureValue = 4; 		//change to the no of the column of interest (usually 4) calendarShow(JSON.stringify(prism.pane.rows), "#chart", columnMeasureValue);
 });